zingale/computational_astrophysics/content/machine-learning/machine-learning-basics.md

 neural
 network_](https://en.wikipedia.org/wiki/Artificial_neural_network).
 A
 neural network mimics the action of neurons in your brain.
-We'll follow the notation from _Computational Method for Physics_ by Franklin.
+We'll follow the notation from _Computational Methods for Physics_ by Franklin.

 Basic idea: